senaite/senaite.core/bika/lims/tests/doctests/ARAnalysesField.rst

     >>> analysis_calc
     <Calculation at /plone/bika_setup/bika_calculations/calculation-4>

-And therofore, also the same Interim Fields as the Calculation:
+And therefore, also the same Interim Fields as the Calculation:

     >>> map(lambda x: x["keyword"], analysis_calc.getInterimFields())
     ['A']